 Connecting to a Docker container via sFTP can be useful for developers who work with files inside the container.
-For example, if you are developing a web application and want to upload a file to the server, you can connect to the container via sFTP and upload the file to the server from your development environment.
+For example, if you are developing a web application and want to upload files to the server, you can connect to the container via sFTP and upload files to the server from your development environment.

 Additionally, when connecting to a Docker container via sFTP, you can use various sFTP functions to manage files.

-To connect to a Docker container via sFTP, you first need to create a container that will be launched on a remote server.
-For this, you can use the docker run command.
-For example, to start a container with nginx on port 2222 and install OpenSSH, you can use the following commands:
+To connect to a Docker container via sFTP, you first need to create a container that will be running on a remote server.
+You can use the docker run command for this.
+For example, to run a container with nginx on port 2222 and install OpenSSH, you can use the following commands:

 docker run -d -p 2222:22 --name nginx_latest nginx